-The Stockton bar and spit formations were first discussed by G. K. Gilbert (Figure 10).
-They are being discussed here because not only are they well-known and extensively studied features, but they also stand as an excellent example of the type of analysis I am proposing as lake features are reconsidered in light of the earthquakeinduced surging theory.
+The Stockton bar and spit formation was first discussed by G. K. Gilbert.
+(Figure 10) It is being discussed here because not only is it a well-known and extensively studied feature, but it also stands as an excellent example of the type of analysis I am proposing as lake features are reconsidered in light of the earthquake-induced surging theory.

 Figure 10.
 The Stockton Bar and Spit.
 Illustrations from USGS Nomograph 1.
-The lower image is a Lidar image embedded in a Google Earth[TM] view.
+The lower image is a Lidar image embedded in a Google EarthTM view.
 The Stockton Bar is a lake transgression feature built up over time, while the Stockton Spit was formed in two main surges in the S17.4-Bonneville-1551 earthquake-induced surging event.
 (40°27'54.90''N, 112°21'46.42''W)

-This paper does not dispute that the Stockton bar is a long-term lake feature built over time with obvious sediments and a top about 20m below the highstand.
-When the Bonneville Flood event occurred, the surging stirred up the mineral-rich sediments in the lakebed and the turbulent flow over the obstruction of the bar across the Tooele Valley aerated the mixture, creating an anomalous thick tufa layer on the top of the bar, but well below the sustained highstand level.
+This paper does not dispute that the Stockton bar is a long-term lake feature built over time with obvious sediments and a top about 20m below high stand.
+When the Bonneville Flood event occurred, the surging stirred up the mineral rich sediments in the lakebed and the turbulent flow over the obstruction of the bar across the Tooele Valley aerated the mixture, creating an anomalous thick tufa layer on the top of the bar, but well below the sustained high stand level.
 There are a few very thin tufa layers in the lower sediments of the bar, which may be from storm events during transgression.

-The 2km long Stockton spit, however, is a surge feature formed during the Keg Mountain / Bonneville Flood earthquake-induced surging event when Bonneville shoreline deposits were stripped from the west slope of the

-Oquirrh Mountains and carried south over the bar.
+The 2km long Stockton spit, however, is a surge feature formed during the Keg Mountain / Bonneville Flood earthquake-induced surging event when Bonneville shoreline deposits were stripped from the west slope of the Oquirrh Mountains and carried south over the bar.